malramsay64/phd-thesis/05_Crystal_Melting/methods.md

 of the crystallisation rate,
-however we are also combining this value with the rotational relaxation time which has it's own errors--- see @sec:Dynamics for the calculation of this value and the respective errors.
+however we are also combining this value with the rotational relaxation time which has its own errors--- see @sec:Dynamics for the calculation of this value and the respective errors.
 These are calculated using bootstrapping,